System Behavior

 Once the Hold time expires after vacancy, the group will transition from its current state to Background level if a Prolong time has been set.
 Once the Prolong time expires, the group will transition from Background to Vacant level.
 If motion is detected during the Prolong time, the group will transition from Background level to Task level.
 If the Prolong time is not set (0 minutes), the group will transition directly from its present state to Vacant level once the Hold time expires.

-When lights are switched On to Task level, lights added to zones within the group will begin to regulate their light level to try and maintain the calibrated setpoint.
-Built-in sensors regulate their light level individually, while devices without a built-in sensor require a battery powered multi-sensor in the zone for regulation.
+When lights are manually switched On to Task level, lights added to zones within the group will begin to regulate their light level to try and maintain the calibrated setpoint.
+Built-in sensors regulate their light level individually by default but can be configured to follow a zone master built-in sensor instead.
+Devices in a zone without a built-in sensor will follow a built-in sensor in the same zone configured as a zone master for regulation.
+If there are only devices without built-in sensors in a zone, a battery powered multi-sensor is required in the zone for regulation.

 Light Auto On Auto Off: The group responds to both occupancy and vacancy.
 Upon occupancy, the group will transition from Vacant level to Background level.
 Individual built-in sensors that detect motion for greater than the Dwell time will transition from Background to Task level.
 User overrides (wall switch, app/portal light control or schedule) can turn the lights on, off or to a specific scene, dim level or color temperature.